ha3ks/ha3ks.github.io/_posts/2024-10-30-Data-Centre-Tracker.md

 I have spotted a little bug in the zoom feature where if you zoom out the points of the DC's drifts so 'Paris' becomes 'in the middle of the sea' 😂😂😂 - I promise I will fix this issue at somepoint, I feel like I am missing a constant between the coordinates and hooking the DCs to them but I'll get there, been learning about making a threat feed and making the map display that (as above) but that's a level of work I've not touched before... better pay that ChatGPT subscription 🤣

-As always, if you wish to via the code for this project you can find it on my GitHub.
+As always, if you wish to see the code for this project you can find it on my GitHub.

 [Ha3ks - DataCentreTracker Source on Github](https://github.com/ha3ks/DataCentreTracker)